Admitted vs. Non-Admitted Insurance

 Advantages of Non-Admitted Insurance

-- Offer coverage options to help states offer coverage in high-risk markets, for example, with people who need to use Fair Plan Insurance, some of this coverage may be with non-admitted insurers or Excess and Surplus carriers.
+These insurers can offer coverage options that help states extend coverage in high-risk markets.
+As an example, this can help with people who need to use Fair Plan Insurance—a state-mandated insurance making coverage available to those living in high-risk areas.
+Some of this coverage may be with non-admitted insurers or Excess and Surplus carriers.

 Depending on the situation and type of insurance of the non-admitted insurance product, the rates may be more expensive than a standard insurer's rates but may provide insurance coverage that a standard insurer would not be willing to provide.